 '''

-:parallel[, count]:
+:parallel[,count]:

 /test-case-name

 ...

 :endparallel:

+The new of test sets

+'''

 The named test-cases are processed in parallel.

-'''

-The precise behaviour of the :parallel: directive may be affected by the value of the TET_COMPAT configuration variable.
+The precise behaviour of the :parallel: directive may be affected by the value of the TET\COMPAT configuration variable.
 Details of the way in which this directive behaves are presented in the chapter entitled "The scenario file" in the TETware Programmers Guide.